 I don’t know what you are going through or where this blog is finding itself in your life, but I do know what it is like to walk through wilderness moments and seasons that stretch out long and barren, wondering if it will ever change.
 I know what it is like to walk through the deepest pain and to just feel like everything is broken and unfixable so it seems.

 It wasn’t until in 2011 that my relationship with God received the greatest blow.
 My father had been the single most important person in my life.
 God took me through the dredges of the deepest grief, for the one person that is the only reason why I try harder to survive.
 I lost Papa, just like that.

-So this is my heart and why I believe that the most beautiful lives are the ones that are willing to become broken, willing to lay all the pieces of themselves before their Savior, trusting that He can redeem every single one of those broken moments.
+So this is my heart and why I believe that the most beautiful lives are the ones that are willing to become broken, willing to lay all the pieces of themselves before their Savior and Lord Jesus, trusting that He can redeem every single one of those broken moments.
 He will redeem the jagged fragments and put them back together into a tapestry, a decoupage, a collage where He weaves His story—not like how they were before, but into something new and even more glorious to behold.

 On the solid anvil, the metal remains allowing the toolmaker to remove the scars, repair the cracks, refill the voids, and purge the impurities.
 And with time, a change occurs: what was dull becomes sharpened, what was crooked becomes straight, what was weak becomes strong, and what was useless becomes valuable.
 (Max Lucado)

 I really believe that there is beauty in every broken thing.
 We can be broken yet still be beautiful because God becomes the strongest when we are at our weakest.
 His Presence attends to our weakness.

 If you find yourself in a place where friends are leaving, lovers are abandoning and people are dying, when you lose your job, when there is sickness, or any form of lack, leaving you feeling rejected and abandoned you begin to wonder if God is really present – I write to you.
 This space is for you.
 No, He has not abandoned you.
 His silence doesn’t mean His absence.
 Lean closer.
 Give Him your ache.
 Surrender your pain.
 He is there.

-I am writing to the despirited, the brokenhearted, the angry, the guilty, the shameful, the wandering, the fearful, the scarred, the wounded, the misinformed, the uninformed.
+I am writing to the de-spirited, the brokenhearted, the angry, the guilty, the shameful, the wandering, the fearful, the scarred, the wounded, the misinformed, the un-informed.

 It is in those moments when we think we are at our wit’s end – tossed to and fro upon the waves, torn apart completely, or the hammer slams and pounds, the air fills with smoke, melted down, formless, undone, doubting Him yet still looking to Him as Lord – that beauty is being made.

-So let us walk together further down this road and find company in each other’s encouragement and may our eyes be opened to the beauty being made along the way and to the God that uses everything—even the worst moments—for good and for His glory.
+So, let us walk together further down this road and find company in each other’s encouragement and may our eyes be opened to the beauty being made along the way and to the God that uses everything—even the worst moments—for good and for His glory.

 Know that beautiful things happen when God says it’s time.
 And look closely to who HE is more than what He does.